OutSystems/docs-product/src/setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md

 <div class="warning" markdown="1">

-The DNS of the OutSystems servers redirects to a load balancer, with an address like *.elb.amazonaws.com.
+* The DNS of the OutSystems servers redirects to a load balancer, with an address like *.elb.amazonaws.com.
 But the address of the load balancer is subject to change.
 You can't use the load balancer address in your DNS records.

-You should never create on your DNS an A record pointing to an OutSystems Cloud server's IP address.
+* You should never create on your DNS an A record pointing to an OutSystems Cloud server's IP address.

+* If you have enabled [secure endpoints for host header injection protection](../../../managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md) make sure that they're adjusted to your DNS configurations.

 </div>